See behind the scenes at St Mary’s Lower School, the 12th highest performing Prep School in England

 Welcome to St Mary’s Lower School!
 We’re an independent Preparatory School situated in an impressive historic building, set within nine acres of beautiful grounds on the outskirts of Colchester, Essex.

 The following pages will give you a sense of the academic excellence, brilliantly balanced education and caring environment we offer here.
 But nothing will give you a better insight into our vibrant school than by taking a look around.
-So please arrange a virtual tour at a time that is convenient to you, or reserve a place at an Open Day.
+So please arrange a private tour at a time that is convenient to you, or reserve a place at an Open Day.

 I was so proud when The Sunday Times ranked St Mary’s Lower School the 12th highest performing Prep Schools in England.
 It’s particularly impressive considering we’re non-selective.